This post may contain affiliate links, view our disclaimer for details.

 By Emily

-This Classic Vegan Basil Pesto is creamy, and salty with a 'cheesy' tang.
+This classic vegan pesto is creamy, herby and easy to make.
 It's made with Violife vegan parmesan for an authentic flavor.

 1 cup